TFKusa/kusa_reascripts/Documentation/TOGGLE & MAIN SCRIPTS SETUP.md

         Installation

-Some scripts come in two parts : kusa_AwesomeScriptName - Toggle kusa_AwesomeScriptName - Main
+Some scripts are provided in two parts : kusa_AwesomeScriptName - Toggle kusa_AwesomeScriptName - Main

-You need to download both versions to use them.
+You need to download both parts to fully utilize the script.

-You can add the "Toggle" script in your toolbar :
+       Adding the "Toggle" Script to your toolbar :

-- Right click on your toolbar -> Customize toolbar...
+- Right click on your toolbar and select "Customize toolbar..."
-- It opens the Customize menus/toolbars window.
-Click on "Add..." at the bottom left of the window, it will open the Actions windows.
+- This action opens the "Customize menus/toolbars" window.
+Click on "Add..." located at the bottom left of this window to open the "Actions" windows.
-- Look for "kusa_AwesomeScriptName - Toggle", and click on "Select".
+- Search for "kusa_AwesomeScriptName - Toggle", and click on "Select".
-- The "Toggle" script now appears at the bottom of the "Customized toolbar" list, and in your toolbar.
-Right click on it's name to customise its position and icon.
+- The "Toggle" script will now appear at the bottom of the "Customized toolbar" list and on your toolbar.
+Right click on it's name in the list to customize its position and icon.

+        Initial setup :

-When setting this up for the first time, please click a few times on the "Toggle" button, or run the script to initialize it.
+When setting up for the first time, please click the "Toggle" button a few times, or run the script to initialize it.

+        Shorcut assignment :

-You can now assign a shortcut to "kusa_AwesomeScriptName - Toggle" for quick toggling, and also to "kusa_AwesomeScriptName - Main" that will behave differently depending on the state of the toggle.
+You can now assign a shortcut to "kusa_AwesomeScriptName - Toggle" for quick access.
+Additionally, you can assign a shortcut to "kusa_AwesomeScriptName - Main".
+This main script will behave differently depending on the toggle state.